 Example: I need 5kg of apples to make a compote recipe.
-We then speak in net weight.
-If the mention of 20% material loss has been correctly entered in the tool, it will automatically calculate that a minimum supply of 6kg is required to make the recipe for the compote.
+We're talking about the net weight here.
+If 20% material loss has been correctly entered into the system, it will automatically calculate that a minimum supply of 6kg is required to make the recipe for the compote.

 Example: we buy apples by 10kg crate at € 12.80 per crate.
 To make applesauce, you need 5kg of apples.
 This weight refers to a net worth *.
 The quantity of apples to buy is therefore equal to:

 5 x (1 + 20%) = 6 kg (calculated automatically by the system)